-The Government's priorities and strategic direction are communicated through a unified vision, long-term goals, and the actions of supporting MDAs.
-The Ministry's Strategic Plan features strategic goals/objectives that state what Ministries and their portfolio departments and agencies want to accomplish in terms of outcomes or results in keeping with Government's priorities.
+The Government's priorities and strategic direction are developed through a unified vision, with long-term goals and the key actions of supporting MDAs, and are communicated via this PMOPP document with clear definitions and related measures of success by with to monitor actual results.
+In keeping with the Government's priorities, the Strategic Business Plan of Ministries should feature the relevant related and aligned strategic goals/objectives and outline the desired outcomes/results that they and their portfolio departments and agencies want to accomplish within the medium term.

-32. Start to Plan (Analyse)
+3.2.
+Start to Plan (Analyse)

-The management team of the Ministry should ensure that the performance analysis process of the Ministry and its portfolio Departments and Agencies begins in the 2nd Quarter (early August of each year).
-In this process, the gathering, reviewing and analysis of existing information/data of the past and present performance of policy initiatives, programmes and projects should take place in a systematic way, and the conclusion should inform the planning process, particularly in the development of strategies and activities.
+The management team of the Ministry should ensure that the performance analysis/review process of the Ministry and its portfolio Departments and Agencies begins in the 2nd quarter (early August of each year).
+In this process, the gathering, reviewing and analysis of existing information/data of the past and present performance of programmes, sub-programmes and initiatives should take place in a systematic way, and the conclusion should inform the planning process, particularly in the development of new/revised performance objectives, strategies and key activities.
 Crucial to the development of strategies and activities is the undertaking of a situational analysis of the environment.
 This should be done to adequately assess the opportunities that can be leveraged, as well as, trends, possible threats, risks and effects, to improve the performance of the Ministry and its portfolio entities' contribution and attribution to related sectors.